- What is an Enterprise Information System?

 Can SQL or a relational database be used as an Enterprise Historian?

 If the answer to the question had to be one word and it needed to be answered with today’s technology, it would be; No. The emphasis here should be on the world “Enterprise”.
 For many vendors, including Industrial Automation Vendors who don’t own a Tier 1 Enterprise Historian, they often use SQL or Oracle as a means to an end.
-Putting aside data payload costs for the moment which is a massive show stopper in certain locations, by leveraging cloud-based servers with “unlimited” resources, relational databases are most certainly be a viable option for low volume non Time Series data warehousing of process data.
-Because of the performance of cloud servers, it can appear that relational databases are also suitable for Tier 1 solutions, however this is not the case.
+Putting aside data payload costs for the moment which is a massive show stopper in certain locations, by leveraging cloud-based servers with “unlimited” resources, relational databases are most certainly a viable option for low volume non Time Series data warehousing of process data.
+Because of the performance of cloud servers, it can appear that relational databases are also suitable for Tier 1 solutions, however this is not the case, yet.

 What is the role of a relational database for Industrial Automation?

-Even the Tier 1 Historian Vendors embed relation databases into their total solutions for organising information including Asset Hierarchy and enterprise integrations.
+Even the Tier 1 Historian Vendors embed relational databases into their total solutions for organising information including Asset Hierarchy and enterprise integrations.
 This is what relational databases were designed to do.
 For the small end of town, it makes sense to use SQL/Oracle for everything.
 For the “big end of town” it doesn’t.
 Unfortunately, sometimes Operational Historian products (or SCADA products with a relational database interface), ie the lower end of town, make claims about storage rates, acquisition rates and storage capabilities.
 It is important to compare apples with apples when making these claims.
 Some items to consider are:

 - Does the device support Time Series data (time and date stamping the events in the field device).
 This is not native for a relational databases and solutions that claim this functionality have masked the issue and produced work arounds.
 The astute end user may not be aware because the data volume rates and reporting requirements are minimal.